threeport/threeport/docs/threeport-config.md

 ![threeport-config](img/threeport-config.png)

-In the above diagram, `cp-0` is a control plane that is the genesis control plane and is managing other control planes which in turn can be managing others.
+In the above diagram, `cp-0` is a control plane that is the genesis control plane and is managing other control planes which, in turn, can be managing others.
 All other control planes apart from the genesis are created via the control plane API.

 When a new control plane is spun up using `tptctl up`, you are orchestrating the creation of a control plane that is considered a genesis control plane within a new group.
 Hence if the